ivapops/Acropora_cryptic_species/README.md

 6) `06_extract-bam-unmapped-array.sh` [OPTIONAL]
   - Extract unmapped reads from BAM files
-  - Unmapped reads will contain all reads not mapped to the reference genome, including symbionts and microbes
+  - Unmapped reads contain all reads not mapped to the reference genome, including symbionts and microbes

 7) `07_samtools_bamStats.sh`
   - Examine BAM statistics (e.g., read counts, primary and secondary mapping, coverage) using samtools
-  - BAMs can also be individually examined using the Integrative Genomics Viewer
+  - BAM files can also be individually examined using the Integrative Genomics Viewer

 Additionals Scripts
    - `count-reads.sh` : count reads in a fastq file